Scripter17/url-cleaner/format.md

 - If the line starts with `-`, its corresponding task returned an error.
 The rest of the line is a string of unspecified format about the exact error returned.
 - Otherwise, the line is the cleaned URL.

-Every result, even the last one, is succeeded by a lone `\n`.
+Every result line, even the last one, is succeeded by a lone `\n`.

 ## Examples